akrodger/brams-math-methods/README.md

 This library contains several algorithms from an introductory Linear Algebra course.

 Notable fucntions are:
--dot product
+- dot product
--row swap
+- row swap
--row scale
+- row scale
--row elimination
+- row elimination
--copy matrix
+- copy matrix
--row echelon form (Gaussian Elimination)
+- row echelon form (Gaussian Elimination)
--reduced row echelon form
+- reduced row echelon form
--invert matrix
+- invert matrix
--multiply matrices
+- multiply matrices

 Planned Functions:
--QR Factorization
+- QR Factorization

 -----------------------
 | Section 2: Calculus |
 -----------------------
 So far this only has 2 functions.
--finite integral with small delta approximation -derivative with small delta approximation
+- finite integral with small delta approximation
+- derivative with small delta approximation

 More is planned to be written once I have completed a QR factorization implementation.